red-panda-ci/jenkins-pipeline-library/README.md

   * String  projectName             Project alias / codename (with no spaces)       (default: "project")
   * String  BRANCH_NAME             Branch name                                     (default: env.BRANCH_NAME)
-  * String  laneName                Fastlane lane name                              (default: related to branch name)
+  * String  laneName                Fastlane lane name                              (default: related to branch name) The laneName is asigned to "[laneName]" part of the branch in case of "fastlane/[laneName]" branches
   * String  targetPlatform          Target platform, one of these                   (default: "any")
     - "android"
     - "ios"